MotionEdge

 If you're recording your swing in an indoor simulator bay with a projector screen (TrackMan, Full Swing, Foresight, etc.), your choice of recording frame rate affects how well MotionEdge can automatically detect impact.

-For indoor simulator environments with a projector screen behind the golfer, record at 60 FPS or lower for the most accurate automated filmstrip impact detection.
+1. Record at 60 FPS or lower (default) for the most accurate automated filmstrip impact detection.

 Why This Matters